joelparkerhenderson/ways-of-working/README.md

 * <b>Culture</b> is the customs, arts, groups, and achievements of a particular nation, people, or other social group.
 We advise phasing out the word "culture" for ways-of-working, in favor of "principles", "values", "practices", etc.

+## Success looks like...

+Your ways of working are explicit.
+Example: they are written in your team's documentation.

+Your ways of working are understood.
+Example: each teammate is familiar with the ideas, and knows where to find the specifics, such as in documentation.

+Your ways of working are debatable.
+Example: how does a teammate suggest changes, or provide comments, etc.?

+Your ways of working are alertable.
+Example: if someone breaks the ways of working, then do all the teammates have the responsbility and capabilty handle the issue effectively?

+## Resources

 Overviews:

 * [Team Norms, Working Agreements, and Simple Rules by Esther Derby](doc/team-norms-by-esther-derby/index.md)